Latin America Pulses Market Outlook 2025 to 2035

 Semi-Annual Market Update for the Pulses Market in Latin America

-The compound annual growth rate (CAGR) of the pulses market in Latin America has undergone slight ups and downs for the past two years, reflecting the changes in demand, production, and trade.
-The market recorded a CAGR of 4.1% in H1 2024 while it marginally decreased to 4.0% in H2 2024 due to some seasonal supply fluctuations and trade constraints in certain exporter nations.
+The compound annual growth rate (CAGR) of the pulses market in Latin America has experienced slight fluctuations over the past two years, reflecting changes in demand, production, and trade.
+The market recorded a CAGR of 4.1% in H1 2024, but decreased marginally to 4.0% in H2 2024 due to seasonal supply fluctuations and trade constraints in certain exporting nations.

-Nonetheless, the market recorded a remarkable growth of 4.4% (2025 to 2035) due to the increase in consumer interest for pulses as sources for plant-based proteins, conjointly with the improvements of exporting conditions and favorable environmental aspects.
+Nonetheless, the market recorded a remarkable growth of 4.4% (2025 to 2035) due to an increase in consumer interest in pulses as sources of plant-based proteins, concurrently with improvements in export conditions and favorable environmental aspects.

-In H2 2025, the CAGR made a small adjustment to 4.1% (2025 to 2035), which could be attributed to factors such as price volatility, logistical challenges, and shifts in import-export policies across major Latin American markets.
+In H2 2025, the CAGR was adjusted to 4.1% (2025 to 2035), which could be attributed to factors such as price volatility, logistical challenges, and shifts in import-export policies across major Latin American markets.

 Particular Value CAGR